ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 75.
+Mostly clear, with a low around 74.
 South southwest wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms before 1pm, then showers and thunderstorms likely.
-Partly sunny, with a high near 91.
+Mostly sunny, with a high near 91.
          Southwest wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Showers and thunderstorms likely.
-Mostly cloudy, with a low around 73.
-Southwest wind 2 to 7 mph.<br></div>
+         <h3>Friday Night</h3>Showers and thunderstorms likely before 1am, then a chance of showers and thunderstorms.
+Partly cloudy, with a low around
+         73. Southwest wind 2 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms.
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 1pm, then a chance
+         of showers and thunderstorms.
 Partly sunny, with a high near 89.
 Southwest wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 72.
-Southwest wind around 3 mph.<br></div>
+Southwest wind 1 to 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">